Shop

 Because he knew, deep down in his heart and soul, like a true believer, he had faith.

-Sure, a Sunday would have been perfect, but “I bought [the church] on a Thursday,” said Dusselier.
+Sure, a Sunday would have been perfect, but “I bought [the church] on a Thursday,” says Dusselier.
 He phoned all his workers, his wife’s parents and kids, his father, and his son, telling them to stop by this “new building” he bought to serve his natural wine.

 When everyone found out Dusselier bought a church, they though he was crazy.